 It’s very easy to find your talents.
-Your talents are what you’re most passionate about that comes easy to you.
+Your talents are something you’re most passionate about and it comes easily to you.

 Tip #2 – Respect Yourself and Energy!

 What makes badasses to badasses is their self-respect.
-They want to be met with the same respect from others.
+They want to be met with the same respect as others.
 If people don’t respect them, they leave.

 Tip #3 – Respect Your Time!